russellwheatley/emulator-extension-issue/README.md

 ✔  functions[rtdblimit]: database function initialized.
 ```

-- Kill the emulator process
+- Kill the emulator process.
-- change  line 43 of code in the `functions/src/index/ts` as indicated in the file
+- change  line 43 of code in the `functions/src/index/ts` as indicated in the file.
-- run `cd functions/emulator && firebase emulators:start` again from root project directory
+- run `cd functions/emulator && firebase emulators:start` again from root project directory.

 Note that the cloud function is not initialised as it does not know the database emulator is running: